Fuzion24/LLVM-Linux-Kernel/tools/KernelViz/README.md

 the graph.
 Clicking the link will take you to the new graph.
 There is no "back" functionality implemented yet.

-For TopView.html:
+Select Dir View:

 This is a top level graph of the kernel showing the interactions between the subsystems.
-Click on a node to hide its incoming links.
+Click on a node to see its incoming and outgoing links.